The Joys of Immutability and Concurrency in Elixir

 A problem with programming concurrent applications in traditional, mutable languages is that data races can happen without explicit planning and oversight.

-This is also known as the shared state model of concurrency, and it introduces some challenges with concurrent read/writes to shared state, like a global variable.
+This is also known as the shared state model of concurrency, and it implements some challenges with concurrent read/writes to shared state, like a global variable.

 In the C++ program below, we need to add a mutex to avoid a data race.